-As at 31 December 2015, loans and advances to customers in the amount of RR 10 913 million are effectively collateralized by securities purchased under reverse repo agreements with a fair value RR 12 455 million (31 December 2014: loans and advances to customers in the amount of RR 425 million were effectively collateralized by securities purchased under reverse repo agreements with a fair value RR 472 million).
+As at 31 December 2015, loans and advances to customers in the amount of RR 10 913 million were effectively collateralized by securities purchased under reverse repo agreements with a fair value of RR 12 455 million.
 The Group had the right to sell or repledge securities.